-On November 4, 2021, as part of our overall strategy to increase profitability and further reduce our environmental footprint, we announced a plan to exit the North America single-use retail bottled water category, which consists primarily of 1-gallon, 2.5 gallon and case-pack water.
-The plan does not affect our large format exchange, refill, and dispenser business nor our Mountain Valley brand, which sells products primarily in glass bottles.
+In the second quarter of 2022, as part of our overall strategy to increase profitability and further reduce our environmental footprint, we exited the North America single-use retail bottled water category, which consisted primarily of 1-gallon, 2.5 gallon and case-pack water.
+The exit did not affect our large format exchange, refill, and dispenser business or our Mountain Valley brand, which sells products primarily in glass bottles.
 On an annualized basis, these products have accounted for revenue of approximately \$140 million.
-Unwinding of this business is expected to be completed by the middle of 2022 and we do not expect the costs incurred to exit this business to have a material impact on our operating results.

-On February 28, 2020, we completed the sale of our coffee, tea and extract solutions business, S. & D. Coffee, Inc. ("S&D"), to Westrock Coffee Company, LLC ("Westrock"), pursuant to which Westrock acquired all of the issued and outstanding equity of S&D from the Company ("S&D Divestiture").
-The consideration was \$405.0 million paid at closing in cash, with customary post-closing working capital adjustments, which were resolved in June 2020 by payment of \$1.5 million from the Company to Westrock.
-We used the proceeds of the transaction to finance a portion of the Legacy Primo Acquisition (defined below).
+On February 28, 2020, we completed the sale of our coffee, tea and extract solutions business, S. & D. Coffee, Inc. ("S&D") for consideration of \$405.0 million paid at closing in cash, with customary post-closing working capital adjustments, which were resolved in June 2020 by payment of \$1.5 million from the Company to the purchaser of S&D. We used the proceeds of the transaction to finance a portion of the acquisition of Primo Water Corporation ("Legacy Primo" and such transaction, the "Legacy Primo Acquisition").